 - Irish cars originally registered in County Monaghan will bear the registration letters MN.

-- the county town of County Monaghan is (nor surprise there) Monaghan Town, other towns of at least regional importance are Carrickmacross, Castleblaney, and Clones.
+- the county town of County Monaghan is Monaghan Town, other towns of regional importance are Carrickmacross, Castleblaney, and Clones.

 - Monaghan has a size of 1,291 square kilometers and the 2011 census recorded a population of 60,483 inhabitants.

-Though it does not usually top the list of must-sees in Ireland, Monaghan is, however, good for a leisurely stroll and a look at the townscape (if you can ignore some modern developments).
+Though it does not usually top the list of must-sees in Ireland, Monaghan is, however, good for a leisurely stroll and a look at the townscape.
 Start at the Diamond, the central square in town and home to the Rossmore Memorial—a drinking fountain reminiscent of a small church tower.
 Also look at the market hall from the 18th century and the later courthouse.
-The Monaghan County Museum nearby will give you a potted history of the place and its surroundings.
-And for a good view, climb up the hill to St. Macartan's Cathedral for a good view of the town and the countryside.
+The Monaghan County Museum nearby will give you a quick history of the place and its surroundings.
+If you have more time, climb up the hill to St. Macartan's Cathedral for a good view of the town and the countryside.
 And then head out to the Rossmore Forest Park for leisurely walks.

 The Round Tower of Clones

 Clones is an unassuming small town near the Cavan border and its round tower is almost hidden away.
 Yet the round tower of Clones is quite impressive.
 Standing in a churchyard setting (though hemmed in by a new estate on the other side), it rises an impressive 75 feet into the sky.
-Built in the 10th century CE it is almost complete, with just part of the upper story and the conical cap missing.
-A short walk away you may also find the remnants of the Ulster Canal—the re-opening of which is a pipe-dream for many locals and the tourism industry hope that it will some day be restored.
-The canal stores on the edge of town are still used.
+Built in the 10th century, it is almost complete, with just part of the upper story and the conical cap missing.
+A short walk away you may also find the remnants of the Ulster Canal—which are closed but many locals and the tourism industry hope that it will some day be restored.
+The canal stores on the edge of town are still used today.